TrickAndTrack/JavaScript/README.md

  console.log(car.color) // use direct property name

  // modify The Object
- // delete properties ofthe  object
+ //delete propertiess of thee  object
- // It alwaysreturnsn true
+ //It alwayssreturnsn true
 //This keyword
  // In each method we have access of special keyword called "this "
 //This keyword represents the object.
 "Calling" the "method"